The Ultimate SEO and Digital Marketing Resource Network

 Take Advantage of Your GBP Listing’s Q&A

-As a business, you can answer questions submitted by customers or searchers looking for a business like yours.
+You’ll be able to answer questions submitted by customers or searchers looking for a business like yours.

 Set Up GBP on Your Phone to Access Customer Chat

-Your GBP listing also allows you to set up a direct chat with customers through the Google My Business App.
+Your listing also allows you to set up a direct chat with customers through the Google My Business App.

 Add Rocket Fuel to Your Sales by Collecting Reviews